 We want you to feel at home in Dublin, so we will do everything we can to help you integrate into life in Dublin.
 Enrolling directly in an Irish institution through IES Abroad provides you with a chance to sample the local academic culture while still benefiting from the support of IES Abroad staff and housing.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 IES Abroad’s mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 That is why we partnered with Trinity College Dublin.

 Trinity College Dublinwww.tcd.ieAs a 400-year-old university, Trinity College Dublin (TCD) has a long history of high academic quality and scholarship.
 It is Ireland’s oldest and one of its finest higher education institutions.
 TCD also houses The 7th Century Book of Kells, a masterful example of an illuminated manuscript, in its own climate controlled archive in the university’s old library and open to the public during the day.

 In recent years, the college has increased its enrollment and diversity.
 The current student population represents 70 countries over six continents and totals more than 16,000 students.

-Because of TCD’s high academic standards, the college does not accept applications with under a 3.3 GPA on a 4.0 scale.
+Because of TCD’s high academic standards, the college usually requires the students to have a cumuluative 3.3 GPA on a 4.0 scale.
+However, GPAs under 3.3 will be considered on a case-by-case basis.
 Trinity also requires one year of full-time enrollment at a bachelor's degree-granting institution.

 CoursesSemester Start-Up Program